Skip to main content

 The Science of Self-Selection

 Why do these patterns emerge?
-Research in personality psychology points to several mechanisms:
+Personality psychology points to several mechanisms:

 Trait-Environment Fit